alvaroandresgarayromero/designpatternsheeet/sandbox/README.rst

 Introduction
 --------------

-This a sandbox directory that focuses on experimenting with the AWS C++ SDK and Terraform.
-This is not related to design patterns.
+This directory is not related to design patterns.
+Its main focus is staying in the C++ realm, but expanding to other tools by exploring the AWS C++ SDK, and Terraform for configuring the AWS infrastructure.